Attumm/lambdadb/README.md

 - load data directly from a database (periodic)
 - document the `create_model.py` questions
-- use a remote source for CSV
+- use a remote data source
-- use some compression faster to load than gzip
+- use some more efficient storage method (done)
 - generate swagger API
 - Add more tests